 Following the war's conclusion, the armored cruiser departed for a two-year cruise to European waters.
 In mid-1920, the U.S. Navy implemented its hull numbering system, and Pittsburgh was designated CA-4.
 In 1922, she served as the flagship of Commander, U.S. Navy Forces in Europe for the next four years.
 Overhauled in 1926, she was ordered to the Far East to become the flagship of the Asiatic Fleet.
 In early 1927, she landed Sailors and Marines to protect Americans and other foreigners in Shanghai during civil war in China.
 Arriving back in the United States in June 1931, Pittsburgh was decommissioned a month later and sold for scrapping that December.

-A model of Pennsylvania is on display in the Great White Fleet exhibit at the National Museum of the U.S. Navy, Building.
-76.
+A model of Pennsylvania is on display at the National Museum of the U.S. Navy, Building.
+76., Bay 16, Left Side.

 Image: NH 101229-KN: USS Pennsylvania (Armored Cruiser #4), 1905-1908.
 Hand-tinted post card.
 NHHC Photograph Collection.